Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Communication Design Examples for FL in Noisy Channels

 Compared with the SNR of the power control policy in (\ref{eqn:snrg_tpc}), we can derive the diversity requirement as

 where $\lceil a \rceil$ denotes the ceiling operation on $a$.

-\mypara{Downlink diversity requirement.} The server broadcasts the global weight for $Q_t$ times (again it can be over time, frequency, space, or some combination of them) in the $t$-th communication round and each client combines the multiple independent copies of the received signals to achieve a higher SNR (i.e., lower effective noise power).
-The downlink signal can be written as
+\mypara{Downlink diversity requirement.} The server broadcasts the global weight for $Q_t$ times (again it can be over time, frequency, space, or some combination of them) in the $t$-th round and each client combines the multiple independent copies of the received signals to achieve a higher SNR (i.e., lower effective noise power).
+The receive signal at client $k$ can be written as